Cecil Dowdy: Professional

-Dowdy was selected in the ninth round (230th overall) of the 1967 NFL Draft by the Cleveland Browns.
-After a single season with the Browns that saw little playing time, Dowdy was traded to the Los Angeles Rams before the 1968 season, where he was a member of their practice squad.
+Dowdy was selected in the ninth round (230th overall) of the 1967 NFL/AFL draft by the Cleveland Browns.
+After spending a season with the Browns with limited playing time, Dowdy was traded to the Los Angeles Rams ahead of the 1968 season, where he was a member of their practice squad.
 In April 1969, Dowdy signed with the Saskatchewan Roughriders of the Canadian Football League.
 He was later waived by the team in July 1969.

 Death

 Dowdy died on November 24, 2002, at Helena, Arkansas at the age of 57.
-His death was ruled accidental as his shotgun discharged and hit him in his lower jaw when he was retrieving a duck he hit during a hunting trip at Lambrook, Arkansas.
+His death was ruled accidental after his shotgun discharged and hit him in his lower jaw when he was retrieving a duck he hit during a hunting trip at Lambrook, Arkansas.
 He was pronounced dead at 11:45 a.m at Helena Regional Medical Center.